Most Underrated Exercises?

 Likewise, these are underrated exercises that work/stretch our postural muscles.

 Sitting in front of a computer all day can really take its toll on our muscles (not to mention the mushy brain syndrome it can create) and we need to strengthen the ones that “wither” away from day after day of 8 hours sitting.
-Let’s check out our 10 expert recommended exercises that we should all be doing!
+Let’s check out the 10 expert-recommended exercises that we should all be doing!

 Deadlifts have widely become known as one of the most effective exercises and our experts agreed.
 Lisa Reed, M.S., CSCS, USAW of Lisa Reed Fitness LLC said, “This move [single leg Romanian deadlifts] challenges the entire body.
 Any balance movement is a challenge, forcing you to engage your core for stability throughout the range of motion.